imagej/imagej.github.io/_pages/help/editing/code.md

 ---
-title: Editing the Wiki - Source Code
+title: Source Code
 section: Help:Editing the Wiki
+nav-links: true
 ---

 This page describes nice ways of embedding source code in a page.